Fatemeh-Esmaeili/awesome_project/README.md

 # Awesome Project

-This project demonstrates the use of **SDM (Schema Data Migration)** for managing database schema and data migrations in a reproducible and rollback-safe manner.
+This project demonstrates the use of **sdm (Schema Data Migration)** for managing database schema and data migrations in a reproducible and rollback-safe manner.

 ---